 - City Manager's Office

-The City of Xenia’s electric aggregation program provides an opportunity for residents and small businesses to receive discounted energy rates through First Energy Solutions.
+The City of Xenia’s electric aggregation program provides an opportunity for residents and small businesses to receive discounted energy rates through the supplier portion of their of AES Ohio (formerly DP&L) bill.
 The State of Ohio’s energy markets are deregulated and Xenia residents voted in November of 2013 to allow the City to aggregate (pool together) the electric loads of those in the City.
-After soliciting proposals from various suppliers the City selected First Energy Solutions.
-Program participants will pay a rate that is 15% lower than the standard residential DP&L rate.
-There will be no change in the billing process.
-DP&L will still send the bill and process payments.
-DP&L will deliver the electricity and should still be contacted for service and outages.
+Energy Harbor is the City’s current electric supplier as of May 2021, with a fixed rate of $0.0463 per kilowatt hour through May 2024.
+Though Energy Harbor is the supplier, AES Ohio will still send the bill and process payments.
+AES Ohio will deliver the electricity and should still be contacted for service and outages.

 Residents are not required to participate in the aggregation program.
 Residents may choose to:

-Residents may choose to enter into an agreement with a third party supplier.
+- Residents may choose to enter into an agreement with a third party supplier.
 Numerous suppliers offer discounted rates in this service area.
 Residents can review their options and choose the supplier based on their individual needs.
-A list of options and providers can be viewed at http://www.energychoice.ohio.gov/.
+A list of options and providers can be viewed at Ohio Energy Choice.
 Variables to be considered include: